 Fortunately, the process to recover your car may be easier than you think.
 But you need to know your rights and decide which approach is best before moving forward.
 Keep reading to learn more.

-When you default on your auto loan, the lender may reach out with alternatives before repossessing the vehicle.
+The lender may reach out with alternatives before repossessing the vehicle when you default on your auto loan.
 You may receive a Section 80 Notice that specifies the amount required to bring the loan current.
 It also includes the last day to pay this amount before the creditor takes further action.

 How to Get Your Car Back After Repo